Titanium foam: Sodium chloride (NaCl)

 Sodium chloride is the most commonly chosen space-holder for titanium foams because it is highly soluble in water and inert with respect to titanium.
 This inertness prevents contamination and degradation of the mechanical properties of the resulting foam.
 Moreover, NaCl is non-toxic; any residuals are bioinert.

 Bansiddhi & Dunand pioneered the use of NaCl as a permanent space-holder for the fabrication of NiTi foams.
-The resulting foams consisted of 32-36% porosity with more complete densification than they observed when producing NiTi foams using a sodium fluoride (NaF) space-holder.
+The resulting foams consisted of 32±to % porosity with more complete densification than they observed when producing NiTi foams using a sodium fluoride (NaF) space-holder.
 However, processing parameters resulted in molten NaCl and a metal/salt blend in the cavities of the foam.
 Certain risks are associated with using a molten space-holder including reaction with the metal, dissolving of the space-holder in the metal and prevention of densification through the creation of a thin layer of liquid between the metal and particles.

 Near complete densification was achieved when NaCl was used as a permanent space-holder in pure titanium foam.
 In this case, a temperature below the melting point of NaCl was used; titanium is less creep resistant than NiTi, which allows for densification at lower temperatures.
-The resulting foams achieved porosity of 50–67% with minimal observable microporosity.
+The resulting foams achieved porosity of 50±to % with minimal observable microporosity.
 Anisotropic pore shape in some areas alluded to NaCl's deformation during HIP, which is desirable for some applications.
 Additionally, an observed, rough inner surface of the pores holds advantages for biomedical implant applications.

-Jha et al. achieved 65-80% porosity through the use of NaCl as a space-holder and a cold compaction process at various pressures with two-stage sintering.
+Jha et al. achieved 65±to % porosity through the use of NaCl as a space-holder and a cold compaction process at various pressures with two-stage sintering.
 In this case, NaCl was removed through dissolution after the second stage of sintering.
 Resulting Young's moduli (8–15 GPa) were considerably lower than the Young's modulus of 29 GPa achieved for 50% porosity foams.
 This illustrates the known relationship between porosity and Young's modulus wherein Young's modulus decreases linearly with increasing porosity.
 Achievable porosity through the space-holder method is directly related to the type and amount of space-holder utilized (up to a threshold maximum achievable porosity level).

 Magnesium

 Magnesium can be removed either thermally or by reactive measures through the dissolution in acid.

-Esen & Bor found a critical content of magnesium as a space holder to be 55-60%, above which compacts shrink excessively during sintering.
-Foams ranging in porosity from 45 to 70% with a bimodal pore distribution and compressive strength of 15 MPa (for 70% porosity) were demonstrated.
+Esen & Bor found a critical content of magnesium as a space holder to be 55±to %, above which compacts shrink excessively during sintering.
+Foams ranging in porosity from 45±to % with a bimodal pore distribution and compressive strength of 15 MPa (for 70% porosity) were demonstrated.
 Kim et al. fabricated foams with anisotropic pores through the intentional deformation of Mg particles during compaction in an effort to enhance mechanical properties.
 A final porosity of 70% equated to a yield strength of 38 MPa for normal orientation of pores and 59 MPa when pores were aligned with the direction of compression.